Satisfactory Academic Progress

 Federal regulations require that a student maintain Satisfactory Academic Progress in order to maintain eligibility for Federal Student Aid (Title IV), often referred to as “financial aid.”
 If a student is not meeting satisfactory academic progress requirements, as determined at the end of a 16-week academic term (semester), they will be placed on Academic Warning and Financial Aid Warning.
 They will maintain eligibility for Federal Student Aid during the warning period.
 If the student fails to meet satisfactory academic requirements at the end of the next 16-week academic period, they will lose eligibility for Federal Student Aid.
 Ordinarily, due to the academic advising and student support efforts offered by ABTU, students are rarely summarily dismissed.
 The student is subject to dismissal during this academic period while on probation, if there is no improvement in performance.
 At the same time, it would be unusual for a student to continue through a full 16 weeks of Financial Aid Probation and Academic Probation, because of the collaborative efforts made by ABTU during this period of time.
 Dismissal typically only occurs when the student ignores all communications made by the school, and rejects the opportunity to work in a collaborative effort to improve their academic record.
 All dismissals may be appealed.
 Please see the Appeals Policy for details.

-Updated 12/28/2018: Updated all semester / academic term lengths to 16 weeks.
+Updated by Ramsey Atieh on 12/28/2018: Updated all semester / academic term lengths to 16 weeks.
 Updated course lengths to 8 weeks.
 Updated Transfer Credit policy reference.